actionjdjackson/stdTernaryTest/README.md

 Also includes a customizable `FloatT` struct that can have any number of total trits, separated into a exponent and a significand, 1/4 going to the exponent and 3/4 going to the significand (mantissa).
 It doesn't have to be a multiple of 3, though that is preferable (27 is a nice number, currently using 24).
 The `FloatT` struct holds a combination of an array of `Trit`s for the exponent and the signficand and the whole float combined, and a `double` for binary equivalent and math operations.

 Will soon test actual Ternary math for future implementation on Ternary hardware.
-(Right now I'm performing the math in binary (with `double`s and `short`s and `long`s and then converting back to Ternary).
+(Right now I'm performing the math in binary with `double`s and `short`s and `long`s and then converting back to Ternary.)

-Also includes most of the `Math` functions specifically for use with these `FloatT`s in a static class called `TernaryMath`.
+Also includes most of the `Math` functions specifically for use with these `FloatT`s in a static class called `MathT`.
 I also added a `Log3` function and trit increment/decrement for `FloatT`s.

 The `string` conversion is for interoperability with my "Action Ternary Simulator" which runs on strings of `+, -, and 0` characters and does all the math in Ternary.